GRRLIB/GRRLIB/README.md

 Downloading GRRLIB
 ------------------

-You are invited to use "the latest SVN trunk version" of GRRLIB at all times.
+You are invited to use "the latest Git master version" of GRRLIB at all times.

-The SVN repository is located at:   http://grrlib.googlecode.com/svn/
+The Git repository is located at: https://github.com/GRRLIB/GRRLIB

-There is a simple guide to "Using SVN" later in this document.
+There is a simple guide to "Using GitHub" later in this document.

-This document will presume that you have downloaded "the latest SVN trunk version" to a directory called  C:\grr\trunk
+This document will presume that you have downloaded "the latest Git master version" to a directory called  C:\grr

 Installing GRRLIB
 -----------------